josephdubon/tower-of-hanoi/readme.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-##### How to Break Down a Project

-	1. Read the requirements document in detail.
-		a.
-Take notes of important points.
-		b.
-Write down your questions.
-	2. Answer your questions!
-	3. Make a development plan.
-		a.
-Describe the entire behavior of the program in 3 (or at most 4) steps.
-Don't use any JavaScript words!
-		b.
-Break down each item into 4 (or 4) smaller steps by asking the question, "How?".
-		c.
-Repeat until it's obvious how to turn the step into JS code.
-    4. Write the code!